null

 THEN you can officially start the fun part... making it "yours":

 But the changes don't stop there!
-If you are not constantly improving and finding new ways to better serve your customers, then you're not giving it your all!
+If you are not constantly improving and finding new ways to better serve your customers then you're not giving it your all!
 Equally, if you have 0 problems you're not succeeding because the more you succeed, the more obstacles you will have to overcome....

 There was been a lot of things that have sucked over the years we have been in business, but this was one of the WORST.

 In April 2019 our YouTube account that had over 3 million views was terminated for no legitimate reason.
 I woke up one morning and saw an email from YouTube stating we had violated "rules".
-The email was so short and vague that I actually thought it was a Spam Phishing email.
+The email was so short and vague that I actually thought it was spam Phishing email.
 I then tried to login to YouTube and realized the email was real!

 I took out my phone and started recording the situation as it was unfolding: